 - No musical background is required

-- Access to the full catalog of J&D Exclusive Artist Interviews in manageable, edited audio snippets, along with written transcriptions ready for use with your students
+- Access to the full catalog of over 40 J&D J&D Exclusive Artist Interviews in manageable, edited audio snippets, along with written transcriptions ready for use with your students

-- A full set of Boomwhackers® for your classroom* + coupon code for a future purchase
+- A coupon code for a full set of Boomwhackers® for your classroom

 - Access to lessons created by other educators in the network